Your benefits as an Energy Institute member

 I am directly contributing on both fronts in my daily work, as a leader in the renewables sector, and with my involvement in the Energy Institute.
 I strongly believe both of the aforementioned elements are needed in order for us to ‘just transition to net zero’.

-Esin Serin AMEI, Policy Fellow, Grantham Research Institute on Climate Change and the Environment, LSE — London, UK
+Esin Serin AMEI, Policy Fellow, Grantham Research Institute on Climate Change and the Environment, LSE — London, England

 My inspiration for working in energy